 For teams looking to implement these patterns with data-driven precision, an engineering productivity platform can help identify exactly where your tail latency originates and track improvement over time.

-Here's what the data tells us about the future: monorepos may actually be the preferred environment for AI agents tasked with complex, cross-cutting engineering work.
+Here's what we hypothesize about the future: monorepos may actually be the preferred environment for AI agents tasked with complex, cross-cutting engineering work.

 AI agents struggle most in fragmented systems.
 Context is split across repositories, interfaces are implicit, and dependencies must be inferred.
 Monorepos invert this problem.
 They provide a unified code graph, explicit dependency relationships, and the ability to reason about and modify multiple components atomically.